aishwaryasharmaccoew/SeProject/README.md

-# Software Engineering Project
-Repo for our Software engineering project website

-# Team Members
-1. Aishwarya Sharma
-2. Nimish Bajaj
-3. Siddhant Jain
-4. Vaibhav Mishra

 # Introduction
-Creating an ecomm website for swiss knives.
+Creating an E-commerce website for Swiss Knives as part of Software Engineer course work.

-# Feature set
+# Feature Set
 ## v0.1
 1. List items on the webpage
 2. Filter for an item using one of the filters
 3. Look at the product description page for an item